Address 110 3rd Ave SE, Albany, OR, 97321

 Amy’s famous smile is usually the first thing to welcome visitors at our office—she’ll help you with a map or finding your way to the best spot to hike, bike or bird watch.
 With a wealth of customer service and teaching experience, she is enthusiastic about helping visitors find an assortment of information, including the right meal and the perfect fun activity.
-Amy has lived in Albany for two years and looks forward to calling it home for a long time.
+Amy has lived in Albany for six years and looks forward to calling it home for a long time.
 When not encouraging other people to enjoy the area’s history and events, she might be seen whizzing by on a motorcycle enjoying our endless farms and hills.